 - Split Squat

-There are a number of movement patterns that we can learn to go from a beginner level to an advanced squatter.
-In this article I’ll discuss exactly how to perform each squat progression and how to know when to progress to a harder variation, to take your squats to the next level.
+I use several movement patterns with my athletes to go from a beginner level to an advanced squatter.
+In this article, I’ll discuss exactly how to perform each squat progression and how to progress to the next advanced variation to master a barbell back squat.

 Check out my complete list of 20 Exercises That Improve Squat Strength.